-Written by Ruth Dickson.
+Written by Ruth Dickson

-Please share this timely message.
+Please share this post and bless others.